brevzin/brevzin.github.io/_posts/2026-02-26-power-of-substitute.md

             >(func_refl);
     }

+    // I usually put my data members at the top of the class
-    auto (*impl)(fmt::text_style, Ts&&...) -> void;
+    // but that would ruin the dramatic reveal in this case auto (*impl)(fmt::text_style, Ts&&...) -> void;
 }
 ```
 {: .line-numbers }

+> This has to be a template because it is our only entry point into getting the types (`Ts...`).
+Otherwise, we'd just get the format string, but wouldn't know how to parse it.
+{:.prompt-info}

 For `std::format_string`/`fmt::format_string` — the `consteval` constructor simply type checks, and otherwise it stores as a member the argument that it got passed in.